1927 Giro d'Italia: Stage results

+An innovation in this Giro was the reduction of rest days.
+Previous editions always had a rest day in between stages, but in 1927 some stages were run on consecutive days.

 General classification

 There were 80 cyclists who had completed all fifteen stages.
 For these cyclists, the times they had needed in each stage was added up for the general classification.
+There was a time bonus for stage winners: the winner of a stage had one minute subtracted from their time.
 The cyclist with the least accumulated time was the winner.
 Aristide Cavallini won the prize for best ranked independent rider in the general classification.